-Selection Nominaas to address the following Selection Criteria: Criteria: Nominees to address the following Selection Criteria: Criteria: To be a sympet elected membran • To be a current elected member; • Availability of the applicant to undertake the responsibility; • Relevant skills in the area; • Demonstrated interest in the position; • Capacity of the applicant to represent the interest of Local Government and the Association; Relevant experience and qualifications that is applicable to the • Relevant experience and quantications that is applicable to the position; Suitable knowledge of wetland conservation and management issues as they relate to Local Government within the State of Western Australia.
-Australia.
-Background The Wetlands Coordinating Committee has been established to coordinate information: the implementation of the Wetland Conservation Policy for Western miti mation.
-Australia and the activities of relevant agencies with respect to wetlands.
-Austrana and the activities of relevant agencies with respect to wetlands.
+Selection Nominees to address the following Selection Criteria: Criteria: To be a current elected member; Availability of the applicant to undertake the responsibility; Relevant skills in the area; Demonstrated interest in the position; • Capacity of the applicant to represent the interest of Local Government and the Association; • Relevant experience and qualifications that is applicable to the position; • Suitable knowledge of wetland conservation and management issues as they relate to Local Government within the State of Western Australia.
+Background information: The Wetlands Coordinating Committee has been established to coordinate the implementation of the Wetland Conservation Policy for Western Australia and the activities of relevant agencies with respect to wetlands.
 Term: The term commences upon appointment and concludes on 4 May 2004.
-Thereafter, appointments will be for three years. indicated, appointments will be for anot years.
+Thereafter, appointments will be for three years.
 Meetings: Meetings are held quarterly at CALM, Crawley, for a duration of up to six hours.
 Date and time to be advised.
 Meeting Fee: Nil.
-Committee The Committee will have representation from: Membership: • Department of Conservation and Land Management (Chairman); Department of Planning and Infrastructure; Department of Conservation and Land Management; Department of Environmental Protection; Department of Environmental Protection, Department of Agriculture; Waters and Rivers Commission; , • WALGA; • A recognised non-government scientist and two members from the voluntary conservation movement with specific knowledge of wetlands and their biota.
+Committee Membership: The Committee will have representation from: wiembersmp.
+Department of Conservation and Land Management (Chairman); Department of Conservation and Earla Wallagement (Charman), Department of Planning and Infrastructure; Department of Conservation and Land Management; Department of Environmental Protection; Department of Agriculture; Waters and Rivers Commission; • WALGA; A recognised non-government scientist and two members from the voluntary conservation movement with specific knowledge of wetlands and their biota.